CompCodeNet/Administration/README.md

 # Administration
-Publicly Available Administrative Documents and Templates such as Licenses
+This repository contains administrative documents and templates such as licenses.